You might be looking forward to retiring and packing up to move somewhere warm, but the grass isn't always greener in the South.

 Atlanta, Georgia

-Atlanta is a hub of entertainment with access to the busiest airport in the world, which could be a great option if you want to travel when you retire.
+Atlanta is a hub of entertainment with access to the busiest airport in the world, making it a great option for travel when you retire.

 But Atlanta has a few downsides.
-You’ll have to deal with plenty of traffic that may discourage you from going out to enjoy retired life.
+You'll have to deal with plenty of traffic that may discourage you from going out to enjoy retirement.
 The hot and humid weather could be a barrier to outdoor activities, too.

 And while the cost of living in Atlanta is about 2% lower than elsewhere in the U.S., the cost of health care is 8% higher.